-I’d like to share with you my video tutorial of how to clean hog intestines for use as casings in sausage making.
+I’d like to share with you my video tutorial of how to clean and prepare natural casings for making homemade sausage and homemade smoked kielbasa.

 Because that’s how casings were traditionally made.

-And because by using the casings, just that one extra part of the whole beast, you’re able to stretch your investment in the animal, increase your yields that much more, not to mention respect it’s life just that little extra bit.
+By using the natural casings of the hog, just that one extra part of the whole beast, you’re able to stretch your investment in the animal, increase your yields that much more, not to mention respect it’s life just that little extra bit.
 And get some delicious sausage to enjoy!

-If you think eating your sausage encased in pig intestine is disgusting, I would say that the ones mass produced from collagen are what turns my stomach having been made from the hides, bones, and tendons of beef and pork.
+But if you are thinking that eating your sausage encased in pig intestine is disgusting, I would propose that the ones mass produced from collagen are what is truly stomach turning.
+After all, they were made from the hides, bones, and tendons of beef and pork.
+Nasty!

-As for me, I’m glad just knowing how simple it is to clean and use them now and to have one more homesteading and sufficiency skill under my belt.
+As for me, I’m glad just knowing how simple it is to clean and use intestines for natural casings now and to have one more homesteading and sufficiency skill under my belt.

-If you’d like to make pork butter with me along with many other amazing prepared and cured pork recipes including prosciutto, capicola, fool-proof nitrate-free bacon, pork butter, guanciale, pate, rillettes, and more join us December 8-9 for our Homestead Hog Butchering Workshop in Brinkhaven, Ohio!
+If you’d like to learn how to clean natural casings with me along with many other amazing prepared and cured pork recipes including prosciutto, capicola, fool-proof nitrate-free bacon, pork butter, guanciale, pate, rillettes, and more join us December 8-10 for our Homestead Hog Butchering Workshop in Brinkhaven, Ohio!

 How to Prepare Casings for Sausage Making